+Pondering a trip to Canada?
+Then you must make British Columbia part of your itinerary!
 In my mind it is the best province to live.
 Our geographical location is situated with Washington state below us, the Yukon and Alaska above us, the Pacific Ocean to our Western side and Alberta to the East.
 This means plenty of mountains, culture, history and waterscapes to capture with our cameras and iPhones.
-And according to me, BC is one of the most photogenic provinces in all of Canada.
+BC is one of the most photogenic and instagrammable provinces in all of Canada.
 Here’s why and where you can capture a bit of BC for yourself with my list of top 20 Instagram worthy spots in British Columbia.

 Mount Assiniboine is an amazing 39,013 hectares and as with any park make sure you have a route and enough supplies to last in case of an emergency.

 View this post on Instagram